The Thames Pulse: A beautiful new way to connect with the river

 Thames River Watch citizen science programme

-People across London are already monitoring and protecting the health of the Thames through our Thames River Watch programme, and we’d love you to join us!
+People across London are already monitoring and protecting the health of the Thames through our award-winning Thames River Watch programme, and we’d love you to join us!

 Thames21 runs fun events on the Thames and other river catchments throughout London.
 Visit our events calendar page for more information and find out how to get involved.